danielawde9/AndroidKotlinFundamentals/readme.md

 The options menu is a menu that the user accesses from the app bar by tapping the icon with the three vertical dots 4cdd17fa43bfbe6.png.
 To create an options menu with a menu item that displays a Fragment, make sure the Fragment has an ID.
 Then define the options menu and code the onOptionsItemSelected() handler for the menu items.

+    override fun onCreateOptionsMenu(menu: Menu, inflater: MenuInflater) {
+            super.onCreateOptionsMenu(menu, inflater)
+            inflater.inflate(R.menu.options_menu, menu)
+    }

+Override the onOptionsItemSelected() method to take the appropriate action when the menu item is clicked.
+The following code displays the Fragment that has the same ID as the menu item.
+(This code only works if the menu item and the Fragment have identical ID values.)

+    override fun onOptionsItemSelected(item: MenuItem): Boolean {
+         return NavigationUI.
+                onNavDestinationSelected(item,requireView().findNavController())
+                || super.onOptionsItemSelected(item)
+    }

+Navigation drawer

+Add dependencies to build.gradle:
+The navigation drawer is part of the Material Components for Android library.
+Add the Material library to the build.gradle (app) file:

+    dependencies {
+        ...
+        implementation "com.google.android.material:material:$supportlibVersion"
+        ...
+    }

+Give each destination Fragment an ID:
+If a Fragment is reachable from the navigation drawer, open it in the navigation graph to make sure that it has an ID.
+Create the menu for the drawer:
+Create an Android resource file of type Menu (typically called navdrawer_menu) for a navigation drawer menu.
+This creates a new navdrawer_menu.xml file in the Res > Menu folder.
+In the design editor, add Menu Item widgets to the Menu.
+Add the drawer to the layout for the Fragment:
+In the layout that contains the navigation host Fragment (which is typically the main layout), use <androidx.drawerlayout.widget.DrawerLayout> as the root view.
+Add a <com.google.android.material.navigation.NavigationView> view to the layout.
+Connect the drawer to the navigation controller:
+Open the Activity that creates the navigation controller.
+(The main Activity is typically the one you want here.)
+In onCreate(), use NavigationUI.setupWithNavController()to connect the navigation drawer with the navigation controller:

+    val binding = DataBindingUtil.setContentView<ActivityMainBinding>(
+           this, R.layout.activity_main)
+    NavigationUI.setupWithNavController(binding.navView, navController)

+Set up the drawer button in the app bar:
+In onCreate() in the Activity that creates the navigation controller (which is typically the main Activity), pass the drawer layout as the third parameter to NavigationUI.setupActionBarWithNavController val binding = DataBindingUtil.setContentView<ActivityMainBinding>(
+    this, R.layout.activity_main)

+    NavigationUI.setupActionBarWithNavController(
+        this, navController, binding.drawerLayout)
+To make the Up button work with the drawer button, edit onSupportNavigateUp() to return NavigationUI.navigateUp().
+Pass the navigation controller and the drawer layout to navigateUp().

+    override fun onSupportNavigateUp(): Boolean {
+       val navController = this.findNavController(R.id.myNavHostFragment)
+       return NavigationUI.navigateUp(navController, drawerLayout)
+    }

 # External Activities